 As we have noted, in addition to approval, some institutions of higher learning are accredited.
 The organization that handles accreditation in California, Hawaii and Guam is the Western Association of Schools and Colleges (WASC).
-PSP is not accredited by WASC.
-While PSP did seek accreditation during its early years (1979-1994), our decision since this time not to seek regional accreditation has been based on our firm and enduring commitment (as identified in our Mission Statement) to accessibility and affordability as well as quality.
+PSP is not yet accredited by WASC.

-Why has PSP not sought accreditation in recent years?
+Why did PSP not seek accreditation in past years?